KMORaza/Transformer_Design_Tool/README.md

 ## Code Structure

 The codebase is modular, with distinct files for each functional component, ensuring maintainability and reusability.
-The structure includes:

 - **transformer.py**: The core `Transformer` class, containing the `calculate` method that performs all major computations (core sizing, turns, losses, inductances, flux densities, thermal and mechanical properties).
 It integrates helper classes for specific calculations.
 - **CoreSizing.py**: Implements the `CoreSizing` class, calculating core area using an empirical formula based on power, frequency, and transformer type.